 Wristbands and Admission

 - Wristbands must be worn and be visible at all times.
-Individuals without wristbands will not be granted access to the convention.
+Individuals without wristbands will not be granted access to the Festival.

 - Any patron who has their wristband revoked will not receive reimbursement or refund of any part of their admission.

 - A fee will be charged for replacing a lost wristband.
-Replacement badges must be authorized by Registration.
+Replacement badges must be authorized by the Registration department.

 - Please return any wristbands found to Otafest staff immediately.